ngand000/nicebreakers/userManual.md

 - To use Nicebreakers simply visit this website in your web-browser:
   - https://main.d3pb2yef2pgy2m.amplifyapp.com/

-- Currently you can browse, upload, and like on the platform in Guest mode
-  - Once login is implemented, uploading and liking will be restricted to account holders
-  - You will still be able to browse and apply filters in Guest mode
-  - You can also visit https://deployable-page.d3pb2yef2pgy2m.amplifyapp.com/#/admin to view the admin page
-    - Once login is implemented this will be restricted to privilaged accounts
-      - While admin is public we ask that you please only remove your own posts, to avoid interfering with data and creating unexpected removals

 - Upon visiting the website you will be brought to the Activities Preview Page.
 The design is fairly intuitive so feel free to play around and explore.
 Reference this documentation for a more in-depth description of each page.

 - Activities Page (landing page)